VISA

 - Purpose of travel (Letter stating the purpose of travel in the Philippines)

-- Proof of income (bank statements or payslips)
+- Proof of income (Bank proof of balance or Confirmation of Balance and payslips)

 - Australian Grant visa (for non-Australian applicants)